Vasseurr/Hive-Manager/README.md

 ![s1](https://user-images.githubusercontent.com/67058617/155972904-f51593a0-c23a-4435-9bda-c5f0b1ffa527.png)

 You can store values as key-value or as a hive object.
-If you want to store values as an object, you need to define a class that must extends HiveObject
+If you want to store values as an object, you need to define a class that must extends HiveObject and
 HiveUserObject has a hive type and each variable defined as a hive field.

 ```